-For many older adults who are wheelchair users or need a cane or walker, the idea of taking a vacation can be daunting.
+For many older adults who are wheelchair users or need mobility devices such as a cane or walker, the idea of taking a vacation can be daunting.
 Even if it’s with family members.

-But the good news is that accessible travel is doable – it just takes a little bit more planning.
+But the good news is that there are many destinations for senior citizens with mobility issues that offer accessible travel (with family members or without).
+It just takes a little bit more planning.
 For example, you always want to check ahead to ask about wheelchair accessibility, access to elevators, etc.

-Believe me, vacations for seniors with limited mobility are doable!
+Believe me, vacations for seniors with mobility issues are doable!

 You can also consider contacting any of these tour companies who specialize in accessible tours for seniors.
 Or contact a travel agent to help you plan your trip.